typedb/typedb-docs/0001-typedb/03-admin/05-security.md

 ## Encryption

-TypeDB and TypeDB Cloud encrypts all network traffic:
+TypeDB Cloud encrypts all network traffic:

 * TLS encryption is used for client/server communication.
 * CurveZMQ is used for cluster communication (TypeDB Cloud only).